-- the FDA's Quality System Regulation, or QSR, which requires manufacturers, including third-party manufacturers, to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - labeling regulations and FDA prohibitions against the false or misleading promotion or the promotion of products for uncleared, unapproved or off-label use or indication; - requirements to obtain clearance or approval of product modifications that could significantly affect safety or efficacy or that would constitute a major change in intended use; - medical device reporting, or MDR, regulations which require that manufacturers comply with reporting requirements of the FDA and report if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; - post-approval restrictions or conditions, including post-approval study commitments; - post-market surveillance regulations which apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device; and - · requirements to issue notices of correction or removal, or conduct market withdrawals or recalls where quality or other issues arise.
+- the FDA's Quality System Regulation, or QSR, which requires manufacturers, including third-party manufacturers, to follow stringent design, testing, control, documentation and other quality assurance procedures during all aspects of the manufacturing process; - labeling regulations and FDA prohibitions against the false or misleading promotion or the promotion of products for uncleared, unapproved or off-label use or indication; - requirements to obtain clearance or approval of product modifications that could significantly affect safety or efficacy or that would constitute a major change in intended use; - medical device reporting, or MDR, regulations which require that manufacturers comply with reporting requirements of the FDA and report if their device may have caused or contributed to a death or serious injury or malfunctioned in a way that would likely cause or contribute to a death or serious injury if the malfunction were to recur; - post-approval restrictions or conditions, including post-approval study commitments; - post-market surveillance regulations which apply when necessary to protect the public health or to provide additional safety and effectiveness data for the device; and - requirements to issue notices of correction or removal, or conduct market withdrawals or recalls where quality or other issues arise.

-During 2010 we submitted to the FDA ten MDRs related to complications during procedures utilizing our products.
-Of these MDRs, six related to our Isolator clamps, two related to our Coolrail device, one related to our reusable cryoablation device and one related to our Lumitip dissector.
-Included in the above MDR filings was at least one patient death.
-The death was not categorized as an outcome related to the failure of our devices.

-Additionally, there may have been other incidents, including patient deaths, which have occurred during procedures utilizing our products, although we are not aware of any such incidents during the period noted above.
+During 2011 we submitted sixteen MDRs related to complications during procedures utilizing our products to the FDA.
+Of these MDRs, five related to our RF clamps, four related to reusable cryoablation devices, four related to our AtriClip devices, one related to our multifunctional pen, one related to our cryoablation generator and one related to our Lumitip dissector.
+There may have been other incidents, including patient deaths, which have occurred during procedures utilizing our products, although we are not aware of any such incidents during the period noted above.